 Ken, the EMS worker, happened to attend North Pointe, Kristen’s church,

-Ken and Rebecca actually chose North Pointe as their church because of Kristen.
+Ken and and his wife Rebecca actually chose North Pointe as their church because of Kristen.
+They werre new to the area and looking for a church.
 On their first visit they happened to hear Kristen share her story of faith.
-They were impressed.
-They wanted to be a part of a church that was attended by people like Kristen.
+They were so impressed that they returned because they wanted to be a part of a church that was attended by people like Kristen.

 3. In times of UNCERTAINTY what we need more than anything else is CERTAINTY.

 We crave certainty when we get a dire medical report.
-We long for certainty in our relationships.
+Certainty is what we want in our relationships.
 We crave the certainty that we’ll have enough in the checking account to make it through the month.

 GodWinks shore up certainty.